HOME

 Placing an element between "" or ' ' may not always work.

-The GBS-commands will replace all occurrences of %_ (Linux), $_ (Windows) and %20 (all) in the command-line by one space.
+$_ (Windows) and %20 (all) in the command-line by one space.

 E.g.: -DTEXT=STATUS%_QUO ⇒ "STATUS QUO"